Installing KiCad

 - C5 through C8

-in particular is a USB-C recepticle, so there are some additional connections that you will need to make in addition to connecting it to the microcontroller:
+JP3 in particular is a USB-C receptacle, so there are some additional connections that you will need to make in addition to connecting it to the microcontroller:

-- The shield should always been connected to ground.
+- Pins named shield/shell/mnt should always been connected to ground.

 - Basic USB 2.0 communication (which is what we’ll be using to program the microcontroller) occurs over a bidirectional data line that is configured as a differential pair, which we’ll explain more about in the upcoming lectures.
 For now, we just need to make sure that we specify the two USB data (D) pins as a differential pair.
 To do so, attach a net label named